MetriqOrg/go/services/horizon/internal/docs/GUIDE_FOR_DEVELOPERS.md

 ## Getting Started with Running Horizon
 The [start.sh](/services/horizon/docker/start.sh) script builds horizon from current source, and then runs docker-compose to start the docker containers with runtime configs for horizon, postgres, and optionally core if the optional `standalone` network parameter was included.
-The script takes one optional parameter which configures the Stellar network used by the docker containers.
+The script takes one optional parameter which configures the Lantah Network used by the docker containers.
 If no parameter is supplied, the containers will run on the Stellar test network.
 Read more about the public and private networks in the [public documentation](https://developers.stellar.org/docs/fundamentals-and-concepts/testnet-and-pubnet#testnet)

 `./start.sh pubnet` will run the containers on the Stellar public network.

-`./start.sh standalone` will run the containers on a private standalone Stellar network.
+`./start.sh standalone` will run the containers on a private standalone Lantah Network.

 `./start.sh testnet` will run the containers on the Stellar test network.

 The following ports will be exposed:
 - Horizon: **8000**
 - Horizon-Postgres: **5432**
-- Gramr (If `standalone` specified): **11626**
+- Gravity (If `standalone` specified): **11626**
-- Gramr-Postgres (If `standalone` specified): **5641**
+- Gravity-Postgres (If `standalone` specified): **5641**

-Note that when you switch between different networks you will need to clear the Gramr and Stellar Horizon databases.
+Note that when you switch between different networks you will need to clear the Gravity and Stellar Horizon databases.
 You can wipe out the databases by running `docker-compose down --remove-orphans -v`.

 This script is helpful to spin up the services quickly and play around with them.
 However, for code development it's important to build and install everything locally

 ## Developing Horizon Locally
 We will now configure a development environment to run Horizon service locally without Docker.

-### Building Gramr
+### Building Gravity
-Horizon requires an instance of gramr binary on the same host.
+Horizon requires an instance of gravity binary on the same host.
 This is referred to as the `Captive Core`.
-Since, we are running horizon for dev purposes, we recommend considering two approaches to get the gramr binary, if saving time is top priority and your development machine is on a linux debian o/s, then consider installing the debian package, otherwise the next option available is to compile the core source directly to binary on your machine, refer to [INSTALL.md](https://github.com/lantah/gramr/blob/master/INSTALL.md) file for the instructions on both approaches.
+Since, we are running horizon for dev purposes, we recommend considering two approaches to get the gravity binary, if saving time is top priority and your development machine is on a linux debian o/s, then consider installing the debian package, otherwise the next option available is to compile the core source directly to binary on your machine, refer to [INSTALL.md](https://github.com/lantah/gravity/blob/master/INSTALL.md) file for the instructions on both approaches.

 ### Building Horizon